 I worked on K–12 library nonfiction for Marshall Cavendish before the company got bought and stopped using freelancers.

 I have edited and proofread K–8 ELA and fact-checked science materials for MPS, including for the National Geographic product Lift.

 I've worked on science, business, and social studies texts and digital study guide materials for OpenStax, even writing a study guide for business and American government textbooks and writing assessment distractors for an anatomy book.

-I very much enjoy working on English language arts textbooks in grades 6–12 for Public Consulting Group, in both print and digital versions.
+I very much enjoy working on English language arts textbooks in grades K–12 for Public Consulting Group, in both print and digital versions.

-I've worked on some books for the Motorbooks and Zenith imprints.
+I've worked on some books for the Cool Springs Press, Motorbooks, and Zenith imprints.

 I worked on college-level U.S. history and Introduction to Information Technology online course assessments.

-I work on product photography, catalog creation, and Facebook posts for a local artisan.
+I work on product photography, catalog and website creation/updating, and Facebook posts for a local artisan.

 I started proofreading sports books for Triumph in October 2008.
 What fun!

 I first edited books for Viking Woodcrafts in 2006 and started doing craft project photography for the books in 2007.

 Willow Wolfe/Princeton Brush

 I worked on a series of painting booklets for professional artist Willow Wolfe and marketing materials for Princeton Brush through my contact with Willow.

 The first fiction novel I ever copy edited was a 200,000-word sci-fi novel by my former professor: The Marsco Dissident, which is part one of a series of four books.
 I'm honored that he pegged me for it, as I'd worked only on nonfiction during my publishing career previous to this book.